I'm a sexuality educator, relationship coach and retired couples counselor and sex therapist in Portland, Oregon.

 Soon after graduate school I interned at the Relationship Research Institute and studied the Gottman Method of couples work.
 This helped me learn essential tools to help couples repair from conflict and build trust long-term.

 In 2012 I trained with Brene Brown to better understand shame, vulnerability, and authenticity in human relationships.
 I love talking about this training- please do ask me for more information!

 Most recently, I’ve started my formal Sex Counselor certification.
 This training will continue my commitment to sexuality education- and incorporate my training in counseling with a clear focus for client work.

 I've also trained professionally in herbalism, astrology, tarot, Trauma Release Exercise, Emotional Freedom Technique (Tapping), mediation, the Work, and Compassionate Listening.
 Ask me about any of these in a consultation- I love using my eclectic professional training to support you.

-Many of my clients are adults who are attracted to my approach, style, and unique expertise in nontraditional relationships as well as the warm and friendly nature of our working relationship.
+Most of my clients are attracted to my approach, style, and unique expertise in nontraditional relationships as well as the warm and friendly nature of our working relationship.